hsuanlee213/applied-ai-music-recommender/README.md

 - Explanation reasons are generated.
 - The system can handle different user profiles.

-For the final RAG-based version, I plan to add or expand tests for:
+The RAG-based tests check that:

+- Empty input is rejected by guardrails.
-- Input validation and guardrails.
+- Non-music-related input is rejected by guardrails.
-- Retriever behavior.
-- RAG context formatting.
-- AI output fallback behavior.
-- Whether AI recommendations stay grounded in retrieved songs.
-- Whether invalid or unrelated input is handled safely.
+- Music-related input is accepted.
+- The RAG context includes the user query.
+- The RAG context includes retrieved song information.
+- The AI-style generator uses retrieved songs in its response.
+- The AI-style generator handles empty recommendation results safely.

 ### What worked

 The original scoring system worked well for simple profiles where genre, mood, and energy were clearly aligned.
-It also produced understandable explanations because the scoring logic was transparent.
+The RAG-based pipeline also worked well as a structured upgrade because the original recommender could serve as the retrieval component.

+The new guardrails, context builder, generator, and tests made the system easier to demo and easier to inspect.

 ### What did not work as well

-The system was limited by the small song catalog and exact label matching.
-If a user wanted a mood or genre that was not represented in the dataset, the recommender could only return the closest available match.
-The original version also could not explain recommendations in a very natural or personalized way.
+The system is still limited by the small song catalog and simple keyword parsing.
+If the user enters a vague word like "fast," the system needs keyword support to interpret it correctly.
+The AI-style response generator is also deterministic, so it improves explanation structure but does not yet provide the flexibility of a real LLM API.

 ### What I learned from testing

-Testing showed that even a simple recommender can behave differently across user profiles.
-It also showed that recommendation quality depends heavily on the dataset, feature design, and scoring weights.
-The RAG-based upgrade is meant to address some of these issues by keeping retrieval grounded while improving the quality of explanations.
+Testing showed that an AI application needs more than a working model.
+Input validation, retrieval quality, context formatting, fallback behavior, and reproducible tests all matter.
+The tests helped confirm that the RAG pipeline is grounded in retrieved song data instead of generating unsupported recommendations.

 ---